Zachhi/DoublePendulum-ButterflyEffect-VS/README.md

 #### Input
 * LShift: See all the controls (will show in top left)
 * A: Add a double pendulum.
 When on style 3, this will add 10,000 double pendulums with a total angle difference of .0001 radians so we can see the butterfly effect
 * S: Add a section to the last pendulum spawned.
 This allows you to make triple/quad/etc pendulums.
-However, these are not physically accurate, and only the double pendulum is physically accurate.
 When on style 3, this will add a section to every existing pendulum
 * Space: Pause the game
 * Up/down arrow: Increase/decrease game speed
 * 1: Change to style 1